ukatc/camera-calibration/README.md

 - `lens_distortion` Corrects for the camera's lens distortion
 - `keystone_distortion` Corrects for any angle offset from the camera and the calibration image's normal.
 When applied to the calibration image used, the calibration grid will appear rectangular
-- `real_coordinates` Only affects individual points.
+- `real_coordinates` Only affects points.
 Project's the pixel coordinates to a position on the calibration image's plane based on the grid's corners and size

 Each base transform will only work correctly if the prior base transforms have been applied.
 The combined transforms